shinyamagami/Dokku-on-VPS/README.md

 I happened to learn that 10GB was too small for Dokku so that I would have to use, at least, $6 plan on DigitalOcean.
 It changed my mind, and I decided to use Linode, which offers $5 plan with 25GB SSD.
 Linode is now owned by Akamai.

+It seems that we have to install dokku under root.
+I installed it under an user I created and I couldn't not deploy an application.